Initially, Mundoo Island Station was a sheep station with a few dairy cattle to provide milk.

 The thrill of the chase on horseback had many fellas putting up their hand to help with musters.

-We have since refined our beef cattle herd to Angus beef cattle.
+We have since refined our beef cattle herd to Angus cattle.

-Of particular importance to our enterprise now is herd improvement through the genetic details available for bulls and their progeny.
+Of particular importance to our enterprise now is herd improvement through the genetic data available for stud bulls and their progeny.

 Prime Angus are turned off Mundoo Island Station destined for the Japanese dinner plate, feedlots and local markets.

 Mustering is done on horseback between the islands and motorbikes, Rangers and Argos on the high ground.

 We yard-wean our weaners to ensure docility so that we have quiet stock for handling purposes and future breeding.

-Any flighty or stirry animals are culled from our mob at the first opportunity.
+Any flighty animals are culled from our mob at the first opportunity.

 Preg-testing is carried out routinely to ensure we are not carrying any empty cows.
-At this stage, each cow is inspected to ensure optimum health for future breeding.
+At this stage, each cow is assessed to ensure optimum health for future breeding.

-Our stock handling techniques are of a quiet nature to ensure safety for the animals, ourselves, reduce stress and the chances of bruising to the animal.
+Our stock handling techniques are of a quiet nature to ensure safety for the animals and ourselves, reduce stress and the chances of bruising to the animal.